 As a community, we value our facility and are appreciative of the learning environment that it affords our students.
-Therefore, we want to be sure that everyone understands that all expressions and or actions of class/school must fall within the guidelines of this handbook.
+Therefore, we want to be sure that everyone understands that all expressions of class/school representation must fall within the guidelines of this handbook.
 Students identified as trespassing on school grounds after or before the school day and identified as engaging in a prank or otherwise destroying school property will be turned over to the local police for prosecution, which could result in arrests and fines.
-These actions may also result in short-term suspension and referral to a disciplinary tribunal for long-term suspension or expulsion.
-In addition, if seniors are involved in any of these situations, they may not be allowed to participate in graduation exercises, and a letter may be attached to any letters of recommendation sent to colleges to advise them of this activity.
+These actions may also result in suspension, referral to a Drew tribunal, and suspension from attending school dances/prom/activities.
 Any other grade level may also lose privileges to participate in class events/fieldtrips/off-campus activities.